bi-labor/es-mssql/docs/mssql/exercise4.md

     - Chose a pie chart type.
     - Create a new dataset, similar to the one before, that returns only the **top 10** rows.
     - Open the _Chart data_ overlay by clicking the chart component.
-You need to click to a white area for this overlay to appear.
+You need to click on a white area for this overlay to appear.
     - From the newly created dataset display the _Count_ field as the _Values_ and the _Country_ field as _Category groups_:

         ![Specify chart data](images/rs-users-chart-data.png)